sazzer/mire/docs/characters.md

 A Character consists of:

 - A Race
-- A set of Ability scores
+- A set of Stat scores
 - A set of Skill values
 - A set of Characteristics

-## Abilities
+## Stats

-Abilities represent the raw abilities of a character.
+Stats represent the raw stats of a character.
 These are things such as Strength and Intelligence.

-Abilities all have a default value, and then the selected race or characteristics may adjust this either up or down.
+Stats all have a default value, and then the selected race or characteristics may adjust this either up or down.

 ## Skills